mgonzs13/audio_common/README.md

 #### Parameters

 - **format**: Specifies the audio format to be used for capturing.
-Common values are `pyaudio.paInt16` (16-bit format) or other formats supported by PyAudio.
-Default: `pyaudio.paInt16`
+Common values are `paInt16` (16-bit format) or other formats supported by PortAudio.
+Default: `paInt16`

 - **channels**: The number of audio channels to capture.
 Typically, `1` for mono and `2` for stereo.
 Default: `1`